Back to Top

 • Apply a small amount of beard oil

-Skipping care at this stage is the fastest way to get itch and irritation.
+Skipping care during the stubble stage is the fastest way to create itch and irritation.

 Hair thickens and begins pulling moisture from the skin.
 Dryness becomes more noticeable.